Autostronomy/AutoProf/README.md

 Second, with fixed position angle the ellipticity is optimized to minimize the amplitude of the second FFT coefficient relative to the median flux in an isophote.

 To compute the error on position angle we use the standard deviation of the outer values from step one.
-For ellipticity the error is computed by optimizing the ellipticity for multiple isohptes within 1 PSF length of each other.
+For ellipticity the error is computed by optimizing the ellipticity for multiple isophotes within 1 PSF length of each other.

 Output format:
 ```python